-Students of science need to know statistical analysis as so many areas use it.
-There are also many pitfalls to avoid.
+All students of science need to understand and be able to employ statistical analysis.
+The pitfalls are many, however.
 Statistics can be used, intentionally or unintentionally, to reach faulty conclusions.
-Misleading information is unfortunately the norm in advertising.
-The drug companies, for example, are well known to indulge in misleading information.
+Highly manipulated claims are unfortunately the norm in advertising and drug companies are notorious for misleading information.

-Knowledge of statistics therefore will help you look behind the numbers and know the truth instead of being misled to believe something that is not true.
-Data dredging is another huge problem especially in this internet era where numbers and data are so easy to come by.
-Only by knowing the robust elements of statistical analysis can one really harness the potential of this incredible tool.
+Knowledge of statistics will therefore help you see beyond the numbers to grasp the truth.
+Data dredging is a problem particularly in the internet age where data is easy to come by and many have a vested interest in supporting their own biases.
+Only by understanding the fundamentals of statistical analysis can one really harness its potential as a tool.

-Survey questions are another favorite area that can very easily be manipulated.
-This happens all the time, right from presidential election surveys to market surveys by corporations.
-It can always happen unintentionally, which means you need to be even more careful.
-Such bias is hard to detect because it doesn’t come out easily in the statistical analysis and there is no mathematical technique that will determine whether this question is biased.
+Survey questions are another area that can be very easily manipulated.
+This occurs right from presidential election surveys to market surveys by corporations.
+It can even happen unintentionally, which means you need to be even more vigilant when designing your research.
+Such bias is hard to detect because it doesn’t reveal itself directly in the statistics and there is no mathematical technique that will determine whether your question is biased.

-It is therefore important that you understand not just the numbers but the meaning behind the numbers.
+It's therefore important that you understand not just the numbers but the meaning behind the numbers.
 Statistics is a tool, not a substitute for in-depth reasoning and analysis.
-It should supplement your knowledge of the area that you are studying.
+It should always be understood as a supplement to careful discernment and interpretation.